Growth Hacking is constantly changing – here’s how to keep up

 There is a hacking hall-of-fame.
 See some of the biggest companies use five of the top growth hacks ever—from Facebook’s use of The Little Bighorn Technique to Airbnb’s Cross Post strategy.

 Growth hacking isn’t just for startups.
 Established brands can skyrocket growth and here are six lessons on how.

 Growth Hacking Books

-This book gives you a step by step guide on quickly growing a brand by focusing directly on customer engagement and retention over the long haul.
+A step by step guide on quickly growing a brand by focusing directly on customer engagement and retention over the long haul.

-This book by Professor Penenberg showcases a number of high profile case studies from brands like Facebook and Twitter and details how they developed their growth engines.
+Professor Penenberg showcases a number of high profile case studies from brands like Facebook and Twitter and details how they developed their growth engines.

 Growth Hacking SlideShares

 Growth hacking expert Jon Yongfook shares exactly how to harness the power of growth hacking to get your first 500,000 users.

 A good overview of what growth hacking is and also showcases how you can use growth hacker strategies for your own brand.